 Let’s take the example pictured below.
 There are three Pricebreakers deals, one for $44 and two for $47.
 The first two Pricebreakers deals include hotels that have less than an 8.0 review score.
 The third deal, on the other hand, includes all hotels with a review score of 8.0 or higher.

-As a result, we would select option number three because it’s the cheapest choice where all three hotels meet our 8.0 requirement.
+As a result, we would select option number three because it’s the cheapest choice and all three hotels meet our 8.0 requirement.
 Also, there’s a possibility to receive a hotel with a review of 9.6.
 While receiving one of the more expensive hotels would be nice, it doesn’t occur often.
 However, it is possible.

 How Much Did We Save Using Pricebreakers

-Let’s propose that we selected the third Pricebreaker deal at $47.
+Let’s propose that we selected the third Pricebreakers deal at $47.
 Most likely, we’d end up with the cheapest option, the La Quinta Inn & Suites listed as having a $64 retail price (see it in the green font?).
 Now, let’s compare the best available rate on other popular travel booking websites:

 Actual Savings Using Pricebreakers